emostyz/marketing/marketing-deck-platform/supabase-feedback-loop-implementation.md

 # Supabase Feedback Loop Implementation

 ## Overview
-This document outlines the comprehensive feedback loop implemented with Supabase for the AEDRIN platform.
+This document outlines the comprehensive feedback loop implemented with Supabase for the EasyDecks.ai platform.
 The system captures, tracks, and analyzes all user interactions, system events, and business metrics to provide actionable insights and improve the platform continuously.

 ## Database Schema
 The feedback loop utilizes the following Supabase tables: